Your wheeled bins

 - Black bin - used for non-recyclable rubbish, including food waste and black plastics

-- Green bin - for loose green waste such as grass cuttings, leaves, flowers and clippings
+- Green bin - for loose green waste such as grass cuttings, twigs and small branches, weeds, leaves, flowers and plants, and hedge clippings – collection of the green bin for garden waste is a chargeable subscription service from 4 April 2016

 - Household recycling and waste sites - for items that cannot be placed in the wheeled bins